EMAIL SIGN UP

 - Roles requiring work with adults at risk or children will include specific safer recruitment questions during the interview.

-- DBS checks will be renewed every three For existing workers whose DBS, when renewed, contains adverse information, a decision will be made as to whether the disciplinary process should be followed.
-If a break from work occurs within the three-year period, the returning worker will need to complete a self-disclosure form and a new safer recruitment reference will be undertaken before recommencing work for Torch with adults at risk or children.
+- If a break from work occurs within the three-year period, the returning worker will need to complete a self-disclosure form and a new safer recruitment reference will be undertaken before recommencing work for Torch with adults at risk or children.

 - A computer record of the DBS certificate number will be stored in a secure location.
 No copies of certificates will be stored, in any format.